March 7-10, 2016: Analyzing Risk: Principles, Concepts, and Applications

 March 16-18, 2016: Society for Benefit-Cost Analysis Annual Meeting and Conference

-Save the date for SBCA’s 2016 Annual Meeting and Conference and professional development workshops.
+Registration is now open for SBCA’s 2016 Annual Meeting and Conference and professional development workshops.
 SBCA is an international group of practitioners, academics and others who are working to improve the theory and application of the tools of benefit-cost analysis.
 The annual conference features presentations in diverse policy areas, including energy, the environment, health, crime, transportation, homeland security, finance and many others.
 To learn more, please visit the Society’s website.